In cooperation with the Society for Industrial and Applied Mathematics (SIAM) and the SIAG/DMA.

-This two-week program will run from August 6 to August 17, 2012.
-The first week will be at the Radisson RTP in Research Triangle Park, NC.
+This two-week program ran from August 6 to August 17, 2012.
+The first week was held at the Radisson RTP in Research Triangle Park, NC.
 The location is in close proximity to SAMSI.
-The first three days will be spent on technical presentations by leading researchers and industry experts, to bring everyone up to speed on the currently used methodology.
-On the fourth day, the participants will self-organize into working groups, each of which will address one of the key problem areas (it is permitted that people join more than one group, and the organizers will try to arrange the working group schedules to faciliate that).
-The second week will be spent at SAMSI headquarters in Research Triangle Park.
+The first three days were spent on technical presentations by leading researchers and industry experts, to bring everyone up to speed on the currently used methodology.
+On the fourth day, the participants self-organized into working groups, each of which addressed one of the key problem areas (it was permitted that people join more than one group, and the organizers try to arrange the working group schedules to faciliate that).
+The second week was spent at SAMSI headquarters in Research Triangle Park.

-The activities in the working groups will address real-world datasets provided by the corporate participants.
-Datasets that will be made available include:
+The activities in the working groups addressed real-world datasets provided by the corporate participants.
+Datasets that were made available include:

 Recommender systems data: (1) The Yahoo! music data; (2) Yahoo! search marketing advertiser bid-impression-click data; (3) Yahoo! search marketing advertiser bidding data; (4) Yahoo!
 Front Page Today module user click log data